rlugojr/linkurious-enterprise-manual/configure.md

 * **allSources** - General settings
     * Configure shortest paths, indexing, node expand and search limits, minimal search query length.
 * **db** - The internal data store of Linkurious
-    * Default database: an embedded SQLite database.
-You may switch to another SQL database for production.
 * **server** - The Linkurious server. <span class="label label-danger">Replace `cookieSecret` with your own value.</span>
 * **logger** - The amount of information logged by the server.
 * **access** - The access rights